wdi-atx-11/js-data-types/README.md

 <details>
   <summary>Check for Understanding</summary>
   <p>
-    (1 minute) Whiteboarding on your table, write what primitive type you would expect each piece of data about a person to be represented as.
+    Whiteboarding on your table, write what primitive type you would expect each piece of data about a person to be represented as.
     <ol>
       <li>`name`</li>
       <li>`gaStudent`, whether or not they are a student at GA</li>